nanagajui/repo-doctor/IMPLEMENTATION_STATUS.md

 - 🎯 **Pattern recognition** for similar repositories
 - 🛡️ **Comprehensive error handling** with graceful degradation
 - 🧹 **Automated cleanup** and cache management
+- 🤖 **LLM-powered analysis** with qwen/qwen3-4b-thinking-2507 integration

-The Repo Doctor successfully delivers on its core value proposition of providing fast, GPU-aware compatibility analysis for ML/AI repositories with automated environment generation, validation, and continuous learning.
+The Repo Doctor successfully delivers on its core value proposition of providing fast, GPU-aware compatibility analysis for ML/AI repositories with automated environment generation, validation, continuous learning, and AI-enhanced insights for complex cases.